Skip to content

 Common yellowthroat

 The common yellowthroat is quite prevalent and can be found in large numbers throughout North America.
 It is a species that breeds extensively in this region.
-Its breeding range stretches from the southern parts of Canada to the central regions of Mexico.
+Its breeding range stretches from the southern parts of Canada to the central areas of Mexico.

 KingdomAnimalia